The Agile Dictionary is sponsored by Agile Learning Labs, and maintained by an amazing group of volunteers.

 d is for...

-The term derives from the philosophy of mathematics, and systems science, where it is used to describe a form of analysis used to identify the functional parts of a system.
-Decomposition is also a common to software architecture parlance.
+The term derives from the philosophy of mathematics and from systems science where it is used to describe a form of analysis used to identify the functional parts of a system.
+Decomposition is also common to software architecture parlance.

 Also: Task Complete Definition, Punch List

 A Team’s universally agreed-upon criteria for what makes a unit of work “potentially shippable.”
-This checklist of steps that must be completed for each unit of work (e.g., task or user story) may include items like “documentation created,” “code review completed,” “all tests created and passing,” etc. The Definition of Done usually takes the form of an information radiator, being posted prominently in the team’s work space.
+This is a checklist of steps that complete each unit of work (e.g., task or user story).
+It may include items like “documentation created,” “code review completed,” “all tests created and passing,” etc. The Definition of Done usually takes the form of an information radiator, being posted prominently in the team’s workspace.

-In Extreme Programming, the Definition of Done may be referred to as Task Complete Definition, a Punch List, or a Binary Milestone.
+In Extreme Programming, the Definition of Done is called Task Complete Definition, a Punch List, or a Binary Milestone.